electron/electron/docs/development/source-code-directory-structure.md

 * **common.gypi** - Compiler specific settings and building rules for other components like `node` and `breakpad`.

-## Structure of other directories
+## Structure of Other Directories

 * **script** - Scripts used for development purpose like building, packaging, testing, etc.
 * **tools** - Helper scripts used by gyp files, unlike `script`, scripts put here should never be invoked by users directly.
-* **vendor** - Source code of third party dependencies, we didn't use `third_party` as name because it would confuse with the same directory in Chromium's source code tree.
+* **vendor** - Source code of third party dependencies, we didn't use `third_party` as name because it would confuse it with the same directory in Chromium's source code tree.
 * **node_modules** - Third party node modules used for building.
 * **out** - Temporary output directory of `ninja`.
 * **dist** - Temporary directory created by `script/create-dist.py` script
   when creating an distribution.
 * **external_binaries** - Downloaded binaries of third-party frameworks which
-  do not support to be built via `gyp`.
+  do not support building with `gyp`.